EthLeigh/dont-starve-neuro/README.md

 - Attack nearby - `attack_nearby`: Attacks all nearby entities until another action is called.
 - Cook food - `cook_food`: Cooks the best available food in the inventory using a Campfire or Fire Pit.
 - Explore - `explore`: Explores in a random direction until another action is called. **Currently quite janky and will pick a new direction every 5 seconds**.
-- Retrieve Nearby - `retrieve_nearby`: Retrieves all nearby objects/entities/enemies/interactibles and displays many there are alongside their names.
 - Interact - `interact`: Interacts with a nearby entity/interactible.

 ## Context Messages